 - Writing about your experiences – sometimes this helps to make sense of your different feelings.

 - Understanding your experience is impacted by many things and will not be exactly the same as another sibling’s experience.
 The type and severity of your brother’s or sister’s disability, your family’s coping abilities and strategies and your own personality and resilience will all play a part.

-- If you provide support to your brother or sister with a disability then you may be eligible to access the Carer Advisory & Counselling Service on 1800 242 636, or Commonwealth Respite & Carelink Centre on 1800 052 222.
-For respite, eligibility criteria may apply.
+- If you provide support to your brother or sister with a disability they you may be eligible for services provided through the Carer Gateway on 1800 422 737

 If you feel the GP or counsellor does not fully understand siblings’ experiences, and if you feel comfortable doing so, you could provide them with a relevant book or refer them to the Siblings Australia website.